 Make the most of your experience and share your favourites on social media using the hashtag #CultureTrail!
 The works I’ve mentioned are only a few of the many along the route.
-Until the end of the summer, the Culture Trail offers a memorable experience to enjoy with friends and family, as a couple or on your own.
+Until October 15th, the Culture Trail offers a memorable experience to enjoy with friends and family, as a couple or on your own.

 The Culture Trail is a project of the City of Gatineau, in association with Vision Centre-Ville Gatineau (VCV), the Ministère de la Culture et des Communications du Québec (MCCQ) and Outaouais Tourism.